Data Processing Bounds for Scalar Lossy Source Codes with Side Information at the Decoder: Problem Formulation and Results

-where $R(D)$ is the classical RD function and the supremum is taken over all partitions of ${\cal{X}}$ into $M$ disjoint subsets.
+We consider a memoryless source producing a random sequence $X_1,X_2,\ldots$ $X_i\in {\cal{X}}$, $i=1,2,\ldots$, where ${\cal{X}}$ is a finite alphabet with cardinality ${K}$.
+Without loss of generality, we define this alphabet to be the set $\{1,2,\ldots,{K}\}$.
+The probability mass function of $X$, $p(x)$, is known.
+A fixed-rate scalar source code with rate $R=\log M$,\footnotemark partitions ${\cal{X}}$ into $M$ disjoint subsets $( A_1, A_2,\ldots, A_M)$, $M\leq{K}$.
+The encoder maps $X_i$ into a channel symbol $Z_i$, using a function $f : {\cal{X}} \rightarrow \{1, 2, \ldots, M\}$.
 This inequality stems from the Markov properties of the WZ problem we discussed before.
+The optimization over all scalar encoders, here and in the following, gives us lower bounds on the distortion of $any$ such encoder.
 We see that given a rate $R=\log M$, we should find the encoder that maximizes $H(Z|Y)$.
 This is not surprising as, intuitively, we want the amount of information that $Y$ has on $Z$ to be as little as possible, to decrease the redundancy.
 Ideally, we want the encoder output and the side information to be independent.
 This is indeed achieved by the block coding scheme of Wyner and Ziv, in the limit of infinite block length.
 The term $\sup \left\{ H(Z|Y)\right\}+I(X;Y)$ will be referred to as the ``capacity'' of the generalized channel between $(X,Z)$ and $Y$.
 This channel is composed of the DMC between $X$ and $Y$ and a noiseless channel with capacity $\log M$ for the encoder's output.
 Since the source distribution is given, the maximum rate of reliable communication over this channel is indeed $I(X;Y)+\sup H(Z|Y)$. \begin{proof}[Proof of Eq. (\ref{wzlbtheo22})] Using the function $Q(t)=-\log t $ in (\ref{base_eq1}), we get:

 where we have used the fact that $H(Z|Y,X)=H(Z|X)=0$ since $Z$ is a deterministic function of $X$.
 On substituting into (\ref{DPT1}), we get:

 which is equivalent to Eq. (\ref{wzlbtheo22}). \end{proof} Notice that if we allow non-deterministic encoders, as in Eq. (\ref{mutualinfo}), we get the following: